kabuto-sh/proposals/KAP/kap-8.md

 | 2          | $50      | $100    |
 | 1          | $500     | $1000   |

+KNS will deploy a mechanism to allow owners of HGN-issued `.hbar` domains to migrate their HGN domain NFTs to the KNS protocol.
+This process will require that the owner transfers the NFT to KNS, after which the KNS protocol will issue a KNS NFT of the same domain name in return.
+Owners can visit https://ns.kabuto.sh, connect their wallet, search for their `.hbar` domain, and, if the connected wallet's address matches the owner of the HGN NFT, a migration prompt will be presented.

+KNS will reference the HGN resolver API to ensure that KNS does not issue any new `.hbar` domains that are duplicates of currently issued and non-expired HGN-issued domains.
+Those domains must complete the migration process.

 ## Open Issues

+### Domain duplication

 Currently, hashgraph.name (HGN) is the sole issuer of `.hbar` domains.
 Issuing `.hbar` domains on KNS will result in duplicate domain issuance between hashgraph.name and KNS.
 This creates an additional problem for wallets in the ecosystem.
 If there are two uncoordinated domain name resolvers in the Hedera ecosystem, which does a wallet provider resolve to?
 It can create confusion for users if sending to one `.hbar` domain results in another user receiving the funds.